Ralph Fiennes: 1993–2004: Breakthrough and acclaim

 In 1993, he portrayed the brutal Nazi concentration camp commandant Amon Göth in Steven Spielberg's historical holocaust drama epic Schindler's List.
 Todd McCarthy, film critic of Variety praised his performance describing it as "extraordinary" adding that he "creates an indelible character in Goeth.
-With paunch hanging out and eyes filled with disgust both for his victims and himself, he’s like a minor-league Roman emperor gone sour with excess, a man in whom too much power and debauchery have crushed anything that might once have been good."
+With paunch hanging out and eyes filled with disgust both for his victims and himself, he's like a minor-league Roman emperor gone sour with excess, a man in whom too much power and debauchery have crushed anything that might once have been good."
 For his performance in the film, he was nominated for the Academy Award for Best Supporting Actor and won the BAFTA Award for Best Supporting Actor.
 His portrayal of Göth also saw him listed at number 15 on the AFI's list of the top 50 film villains.
 Fiennes gained weight to portray Göth, but shed it afterwards.
 Fiennes later stated that playing the role had a profoundly disturbing effect on him.

 In 1994, Fiennes portrayed the American academic Charles Van Doren in Robert Redford's historical drama Quiz Show acting opposite John Turturro and Paul Scofield.
 The film centered around the Twenty-One quiz show scandals of the 1950s.
 The film received critical acclaim as well as a nomination for the Academy Award for Best Picture.
-In 1996, he was nominated for the Academy Award for Best Actor for playing László Almásy in the epic World War II romantic drama The English Patient, in which he starred with Kristin Scott-Thomas and reunited with Binoche.
+In 1996, he was nominated for the Academy Award, Actor Award, BAFTA Award and Golden Globe Award for Best Actor for playing László Almásy in the epic World War II romantic drama The English Patient, in which he starred with Kristin Scott-Thomas and reunited with Binoche.
 David Ansen of Newsweek wrote, "once you're hooked, it never loses its grip on your emotions.
 A great deal of the credit belongs to Fiennes and Scott Thomas, who ignite on screen together."
 He starred in the romantic drama Oscar and Lucinda (1997) opposite Cate Blanchett, played John Steed in spy comedy The Avengers (1998), and voiced Ramesses II in an animated Biblical epic The Prince of Egypt (1998).

 Fiennes's film work has encompassed a variety of genres, including thrillers (Spider, Strange Days), romantic comedy (Maid in Manhattan), and historical drama (Sunshine).
 In 1999, Fiennes had the title role in Onegin, a film which he also helped produce.
 His sister Martha Fiennes directed, and brother Magnus composed the score.
 Fiennes portrayed Francis Dolarhyde in the 2002 film, Red Dragon, a prequel to The Silence of the Lambs and Hannibal.
 Fiennes's performance as a sympathetic serial killer with a romantic relationship with a blind girl, played by Emily Watson, was praised.
 Film critic David Sterritt wrote, "Ralph Fiennes is scarily good as [Hannibal Lecter's] fellow lunatic."
 Fiennes voiced Jesus in The Miracle Maker (2000), a stop-motion animated film depicting the life of Jesus.